IRC: Local Quadratic Approximation (LQA)

 At each IRC step, the LQA method proceeds as follows:

-- Predict next point — Analytically solve for the steepest-descent direction on the quadratic surface and step to the predicted next IRC point.
+- Integrate the steepest-descent path on this quadratic surface to obtain the next IRC point.

 Parameters